scign/amlcapstone/README.md

   <img src="assets/residual.png" />
 </div>

-Three things that could mitigate this are:
+Some things that could mitigate this are:
 1. Reviewing the model test samples to check whether the model accurately fit the peripheral samples;
 1. Reducing the number of samples with a 5/6 rating to reduce the influence of the central mass and allow the model to fit the peripheral data better;
 1. Undersampling from quality ratings 5 and 6 or using methods such as SMOTE to oversample the other quality groups; or